kmw2221/arctic_satellite/README.md

-Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks) Step B: Run the algorithm to classify each pixel into the same categories
+Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks) Step B: Run the algorithm to classify each pixel into the same categories Step C: Assess accuracy metrics of the model

-3. Compare vegetation loss and building increases across the three time spans
+3. Compare vegetation loss and building increases across the three time spans to discover economic activity.